leofavre/star-rating/README.md

-# star-rating
+# Star Rating
-A simple Star Rating web component
+A vanilla Javascript Star Rating web component for demonstration purposes only.